 Share early and often

 Never assume something is unchangeable.
 Relentlessly seek the truth.
-Never assume someone is attacking you for asking questions.
+Assume good intentions when people ask questions.

 Don’t burn out